DavidTokar12/citation-sft/README.md

 ## Configuration

 Training configs can be set via environment variables or `.env` file.
-See `.env.example` for all options.
+See `.env.train` for all options.

 Key parameters: